 The most traditional fillings of mooncakes are lotus seed paste and red bean paste.

-Although salted duck egg yolk, red date paste, and mixtures of dried fruits and nuts are also used, in more modern versions of this classic Chinese dessert, some even add savoury ingredients, such as meats.
+Although salted duck egg yolk, red date paste and mixtures of dried fruits and nuts are also used, in more modern versions of this classic Chinese dessert, some even add savory ingredients, such as meats.

 🟡 Sesame Balls (Jian Dui):